 Charles' funeral was also reported in The Citizen newspaper; “The funeral of the late Mr C B Walker took place yesterday afternoon in Hempsted Churchyard, where a large number of friends of the deceased assembled to pay their last tribute of respect.
 The service was conducted by the Rev B S Dawson (vicar of Hempsted) and the Rev G C Kebble (St Catherines, Gloucester, of which parish Mr Walker was one of the churchwardens).
 After the service in the church the Dead March in ‘Saul’ was played on the organ.
 The remains of the deceased gentleman were interred in the family vault, where those of his father, mother, and sister lie”.

-In 1902 George married Louisa Henrietta Oliver at Kensington, London, and they came to live at The Limes, Barnwood, Gloucester where they had one child; Charles Seddon, in 1904.
+George married Louisa Henrietta Oliver, originally of Quebec, Canada, at St Judes, Kensington, London, on 9 January 1902 and they came to live at The Limes, Barnwood, Gloucester where they had one child; Charles Seddon, in 1904.
 Unfortunately Louisa was to die shortly afterwards in 1906 at the age of 44.

 During the First World War George served as a Captain in the 5th Gloucesters and the East Yorkshire Regiments spending time in Bermuda from May 1917.